 Christmas lights are fragile and can be prone to breakage.
 The bulbs are very light and can break easily.

-As Christmas lights are wired in series, when one bulb blows the whole chain of bulbs goes out and it can be very difficult to find out which bulb is blown.
+As Christmas lights, either the traditional variety or the newer, more efficient LED lights are wired in series, when one bulb blows the whole chain of bulbs goes out and it can be very difficult to find out which bulb is blown.

 What You Need for Troubleshooting